giantswarm/docs/src/content/app-platform/create-catalog/index.md

 ---
 linkTitle: Creating an app catalog
 title: Creating an app catalog
-description: How to create a custom app catalog for use with app platform
+description: How to create a custom app catalog for use with app platform and push helm charts to it.
 weight: 40
 menu:
   main: